mark-torres10/personal_website/_ai_workflows/2025-12-05-writing-your-own-prompt-library.md

-# Why writing your own prompt library is a competitive advantage

-(... intro here ...)
+---
+layout: single
+title: "Why Writing Your Own Prompt Library Is a Competitive Advantage"
+date: 2025-12-05 13:00:00 +0800
+classes: wide
+toc: true
+categories:
+- ai_workflows
+- all_posts
+permalink: /ai_workflows/2025-12-05-writing-your-own-prompt-library
+---

+# Why Writing Your Own Prompt Library Is a Competitive Advantage

+Most people treat ChatGPT prompts as disposable: they write one prompt, use it once, maybe copy-paste it from someone else, and move on.
+But the people who get the most value from AI don't just use prompts.
+They build prompt libraries.

+I've worked with clients who jump straight to enterprise AI tools or hire "prompt engineers" or "AI engineers" because they think building their own prompts is too technical or not worth the effort.
+Others copy-paste prompts from LinkedIn (often from hype-dealing influencers) without adapting them, assuming one size fits all.
+And many more just use ChatGPT ad-hoc, asking one-off questions, never building a systematic approach for how to think about prompting.

+The problem with these approaches is that they're missing the strategic value of owning their own prompt library.
+When you build and maintain your own prompts systematically, you're not just getting better results, you're creating individualized proprietary knowledge that becomes a part of your competitive edge.

 I have [my own extensive prompt library](https://github.com/mark-torres10/ai_tools/tree/main), refined by deeply evaluating themes across my work, which helps augment my own intelligence by systematizing common workflows, questions that I ask, and guidelines for what "high quality" AI outputs look like.
+It's not just a collection of prompts—it's a system that makes me more effective at my work.

-(As you build your own prompts, you create your own personal "prompt library".
-This has MANY benefits, including:)
+As you build your own prompts, you create your own personal "prompt library."
+This has many benefits, including the strategic advantages outlined below.
+But more fundamentally, it transforms how you work with AI: from reactive (writing prompts on the fly) to systematic (having proven approaches ready when you need them).

 ## Benefit 1: Being a part of your own proprietary AI secret sauce